 Dilip Chhabria is perhaps one of the best-known automobile designers in India.
 His company, DC Design, has given us plenty of brilliantly modified cars, both old and new.
-The company had previously run into a bit of financial trouble earlier, but it is back now with new energy and a new name- DC2.
+The company had previously run into financial trouble, but it is back now with new energy and a new name- DC2.
 DC2 is essentially a continuation of DC Design but in a new (and hopefully better) direction.
 The latest custom car to roll out of the new garage is a modified Tata Winger.

 Also Read: Look At Dilip Chhabria Cars: From DC Avanti to Porsche 911 Turbo S

 DC-modified Tata Winger